matteo-pacini/EncodingCompendium/README.md

         -c:a:2 libopus -b:a:2 512K -metadata:s:3 title="English / Opus / 7.1 / 24 bit / 48kHz / 512kbps"                \
         -c:s:0 copy                                                                                                     \
         output.mkv
+### Encoding 2160p HDR10 Remux to 1080p HEVC-10but

+Same as above, but we apply a <conde>lanczos</code> scale video filter.

+<code>-vf=scale=1920:800 -sws_flags lanczos</code>

+See also HDR flags in the section below.
+HDR -> SDR tonemapping is totally not worthy.

 ### Encoding 2160p HDR10 Remux to 2160p HEVC-10bit